Granadilla, Spain

 Granadilla is a ghost town in Spain.
 It is located in Extremadura.
-Since 1960 it belongs to Zarza de Granadilla's municipality.
-On 24 June 1955 its residents had to leave when the Spanish Council of Ministers built a reservoir.
+Since 1960, it has belonged to Zarza de Granadilla's municipality.
+On 24 June 1955, during the Franco regime, its residents had to leave when the Council of Ministers ordered a reservoir to be built nearby.
 Currently, the area is a summer campsite for young people and tourists.